 How Are Milk Prices Set?

-Dairy farmers have been in a precarious position from the very beginning.
-They sell their milk to a processor, which bottles the fluid or further develops it into cheese, yogurt, or other products.
-It is the processor that sets the price for milk, not the other way around.
+Dairy farmers have little to no control over the price they receive for their product.
+They sell their milk to a processor that bottles it or uses it to make cheese, yogurt, and other products.
+Processors - like Danone, Nestlé, Aurora, etc. - set the price for milk, not the other way around.
 In economic terms, dairy farmers are called price “takers” rather than price “makers.”

 The price the processor pays is based on the regional base prices for milk set by the US Department of Agriculture (USDA).
-Unfortunately, since 2014, the USDA’s prices have not been based on an average farmer’s expenses, but on market prices of milk products: butter, cheese, dry whey, and powdered milk.
+This price has nothing to do with the average farmer’s expenses, but instead is based on prices for butter, cheese, dry whey, and powdered milk traded at the Chicago Mercantile Exchange.
 Manufacturers of dairy products (which are usually also the processors) tell the USDA each week how much they were paid for their butter and cheese.
 The USDA plugs these numbers into a complex formula that determines the price that processors must pay dairy farmers.
-Since it is not a system designed to cover farmers’ costs of production, the base price is often far less than what farmers need simply to break even.
+Since the farmer’s costs of products are not considered, the base price for milk is often far less than what family-scale farmers need simply to break even.

 The Role of Dairy Processors

 The extreme perishability and constant production of milk makes the farmer highly dependent on the processor.
-If the processor says it won’t pick up a farmer’s milk, the farmer has nowhere to store it – given limited on-site storage and the fact that cows produce more the next day.
-Farmers in this situation may have to dump their milk, which means that both food and money go down the drain quite literally.
-The current system gives processors a great deal of power to pay whatever prices they want; the farmers have to accept these prices or risk not having their milk picked up.
+If the processor doesn't pick up a farmer’s milk, the farmer has nowhere to store it – given limited on-site storage and that cows produce milk daily.
+Farmers in this situation may have to dump their milk, literally sending food and money down the drain; this situation happened across the country early in 2020 at the beginning of the COVID-19 pandemic.
+In the current system, processors hold all the power to pay whatever prices they want.
+Farmers are forced to accept these prices or risk wasting their milk.

 The situation is made even worse by a shrinking number of dairy processors.
-Historically, most regions had many dairy processors, and farmers could negotiate among them for a better price.
-These days, some regions only have one or two processors.
-The remaining ones are on shaky ground: many are continuing to consolidate, or they prefer to pick up milk from just a few large dairies instead of many smaller farmers.
-Some supermarket chains now have their own dairy plants, leading dairy processors that used to supply those stores to end contracts with their farmers.
-If the one processor in a farm’s region terminates that farm’s contract, there is nowhere else to sell the milk and few options but for the farm to sell off its cows.
+Historically, most regions throughout the country had many dairy processors, and farmers could negotiate among them for the best price.
+Some regions now only have one or two processors.
+The remaining few are on shaky ground as they continue to consolidate, or they prefer to pick up milk from just a few large dairies instead of many smaller farms.
+If the one processor in a farm’s region terminates a farm’s contract, there is nowhere to sell the milk and few options but for the farm to sell off its cows.

-In the most dramatic example, Walmart recently opened its own processing plant in Indiana to supply milk to 600 of its stores.
-The plant sources raw milk directly from 30 megadairies.
-In response, Dean Foods, a major dairy processor for which Walmart was nearly 20 percent of its business, notified 100 family farmers in eight states that the loss of Walmart as a customer meant that Dean had to stop buying their milk.
-Big box stores lead to more big box megadairies and the closing of family farms.
+Even some supermarket chains now have their own dairy plants, further consolidating the dairy sector in fewer corporate hands and sacrificing dairy farmers’ contracts in the process.
+For example, in 2016 Walmart opened its own processing plant in Indiana to supply milk sourced from 30 megadairies to 600 of its stores.
+In response, Dean Foods, a dominant dairy processor which supplied nearly 20 percent of Walmart's milk, terminated their contracts with 100 family farmers in eight states after losing Walmart as a customer.
+Big box stores lead to the consolidation and closure of family farms, and consequently more megadairies.

 The Corporatization of Dairy Cooperatives

 In an effort to gain more power over their prices, dairy farmers established cooperatives starting in the 1800s.
-Pooling milk from several farms gave cooperatives the bargaining power to negotiate better prices for their farmer members, and this has been a successful strategy for many years.
-However, dairy co-ops have grown and consolidated just like the rest of the industry, and the largest of them today actually work against the interests of their farmer members.
+Dairy cooperatives are owned and run collectively by members - pooling milk from several farms gives cooperatives the bargaining power to negotiate better prices for their farmer members.
+However, dairy co-ops have expanded and consolidated just like other agriculture sectors, and the largest of them today often work against the interests of their farmer members.

 The Global Dairy Trade

-Global trade is another factor impacting US dairy farmers.
-Historically, the US was not a major exporter of dairy products, but that changed in the early 2000s.
-US dairy exports quadrupled from 2004 to 2014, before falling again since 2015.
-The decline of dairy prices is in part related to global trade factors, including increased production from the European Union.
+The export market is unpredictable, and regularly goes through cycles of “booms'' and “busts”.
+Historically, the US was not a major exporter of dairy products.
+In the early 2000s, US dairy exports quadrupled from 2004 to 2014 before falling again since 2015.
+The decline of dairy prices is in part related to global trade factors, including increased production from the European Union and the end of EU milk quotas in 2015.
+Although US dairy exports increased in early 2022, producers cannot afford to gamble their livelihoods on such a volatile market.

-The situation today for US dairy farmers is that we have more cows and more milk than ever, while milk buyers both in the US and abroad have consolidated or declined.
-The very cooperatives that should be advocating for dairy farmers are instead focused on increasing their own profits.
-How do we escape this cycle?
-We must address the fundamental problem of low milk prices, and this change must come from federal policy.
+Federal policy is the key to addressing the fundamental problem of low milk prices.
 Until the 1990s, the US had a policy that guaranteed dairy farmers a fair price and kept them from rampant overproduction and its consequences.
-The policy, known as supply management, works well in Canada, where dairy farmers have secure livelihoods and can pass on their farms to the next generation.
+Supply management continues to work generally well in Canada, where dairy farmers have secure livelihoods and can pass on their farms to the next generation.

-For the US dairy industry, a supply management program for the 21st century would control how much milk is produced nationwide, stabilize prices for farmers, and ensure that consumer demand is met despite seasonal fluctuation.
-NFFC supports a supply management program that includes a floor price for milk based on cost of production – much like a minimum wage.
+For the US dairy industry, a supply management program would control how much milk is produced nationwide, stabilize prices for farmers, and ensure that consumer demand is met despite seasonal fluctuation.
+NFFC supports a supply management program that achieves parity for farmers - a floor price for milk based on cost of production, much like a minimum wage.

-If farmers knows they are getting a price that will cover their costs, they can pay their workers a fair wage, take better care of their cows, and better manage their land.
-Instead, a struggling farm today is pressured to expand – to sell more milk to make more money – even when milk prices are low.
+If farmers know they are getting a price that will cover their costs, they can pay their workers a fair wage, take better care of their cows, and better manage their land.

 - Bauer. “’Big Milk’ Brings Big Issues for Local Communities.”
 Civil Eats, January 3, 2018.